tymyrddin/blue-bbh/source/index.rst

 Bug bounty hunting
 ==============================================

 Preparing for participation in bug bounty programs.
+A bug bounty program is a crowd-sourced penetration testing program that rewards for finding security bugs and ways to exploit them.
+For researchers or cybersecurity professionals, a great way to test skills on a variety of targets and get paid well in case of finding some security vulnerabilities.

 ----